Johannes-T-E/AutoHotkey_Scripts/README.md

 # AutoHotkey Scripts v1.1
+I never use CapsLock for capitalizing letters, so I repurposed it into a functional key.
+This project turns CapsLock into a powerful modifier for various shortcuts, improving productivity without interfering with regular typing.

 This repository contains a collection of custom AutoHotkey (AHK) scripts for various productivity enhancements.
 The scripts are written for **AutoHotkey v1.1** and are organized into three main parts: